 Take a Word....
-HEART: Etymology, Definition, Idioms, Short Story & Poem & Incidentals
+Heart: Etymology, Definition, Idioms, Short Story and Poem and Incidentals

 The heart of the matter is that we all need this pumping, squirting, pounding, pulsing organ in our body.
 Without it, life doesn't exist.
 With it, we can have a ball!

 You hear someone say, 'Have a heart!'
 In a slightly admonishing tone, it is asking someone to care, to think about the situation, to respond with a little more kindness and consideration.